-NEW WILMINGTON, PA – Westminster College’s Summer Carillon Concert Series returns this summer with five weekly carillon concerts July 5 through Aug.
+NEW WILMINGTON, Pa. – Westminster College’s Summer Carillon Concert Series returns this summer with four weekly carillon concerts July 12 through Aug.
 2. Each concert will be held at noon on Fridays, with lawn seating on the quad outside of Old Main.

 Carl Van Eyndhoven, July 12: Carl Van Eyndhoven, carillonneur of the cities Tilburg in the Netherlands and Mol in Belgium, is renowned for his jazz improvisations on the carillon and has performed in Japan, Denmark, the United States, Ireland, Poland and Germany.